blacklanternsecurity/TREVORspray/README.md

 ## Features
 - Tells you the status of each account: if it exists, is locked, has MFA enabled, etc.
-- Automatic cancel/resume (attempted user/pass combos are remembered in `./logs/tried_logins.txt`)
+- Automatic cancel/resume (remembers already-tried user/pass combos in `~/.trevorspray/tried_logins.txt`)
 - Round-robin proxy through multiple IPs using only vanilla `--ssh`
 - Automatic infinite reconnect/retry if a proxy goes down (or if you lose internet)
 - Spoofs `User-Agent` and `client_id` to look like legitimate auth traffic
-- Logs everything to `./logs/trevorspray.log`
+- Logs everything to `~/.trevorspray/trevorspray.log`
-- Saves valid usernames to `./logs/valid_usernames.txt`
+- Saves valid usernames to `~/.trevorspray/valid_usernames.txt`
 - Optional `--delay` between request to bypass M$ lockout countermeasures

 ## Installation: